-The Marble Whisperer: How Alma Tadema Painted Light Into Stone
+The Alma-Tadema Marble Technique: How the Master Painted Light Into Stone

 In the late 19th century, a joke circulated among London art critics.
-They said that if you broke a Lawrence Alma Tadema painting into pieces, the shards would not be made of canvas and wood—they would be made of marble.
+They said that if you broke a painting by the Dutch master into pieces, the shards would not be made of canvas and wood—they would be made of marble.
+This was the power of the Alma-Tadema marble technique.

 The answer lies in a combination of scientific observation, technical wizardry, and a specific lighting phenomenon known as sub-surface scattering.